 [affiliate disclosure: if you make a purchase through the links in this post, my site may receive a small commission at no charge to you.
 You don’t have to use my links to purchase, but it helps me to write more content like this to help my readers better travel Europe!]

-The Osprey 46 L Porter is the most up to date version of the backpack I’ve used for the past several years.
 I love it because it’s relatively affordable, it’s the perfect size for backpacking around Europe, it has a waistband for easier carrying, and it only has one large compartment that is accessible from the front, not from the top.
 It also has some nifty compression straps that help to keep your profile small.
 Plus, I happen to think it looks pretty stylish (I have the black version) compared to other backpacks that scream “I’m a scruffy backpacker who hasn’t showered in days” to everyone you meet.

 One other really cool feature about this bag is that it converts from a backpack into a duffel bag by folding the straps into a compartment in the back.
 This is great for protecting your bag if you have to check it while flying, or for leaving it in hostel luggage rooms or other places where the straps tend to get easily caught on things.